Anshita1Saxena/neural-networks-and-deep-learning/README.md

 # Code samples for "Neural Networks and Deep Learning"

+## My Content
+This repository contains the directory namely `my_src`.
+It contains the code implementation performed in Python 3.
+The code `network_matrix.py` contains the implementation which is asked as the problem titled `Fully matrix-based approach to backpropagation over a mini-batch`.

+## Original Author Content
 This repository contains code samples for my book on ["Neural Networks and Deep Learning"](http://neuralnetworksanddeeplearning.com).